kmissmer/TranslatorWithLangchain/README.md

 ## Adding Penguin Images

-For the full experience, add the following images to your project directory:
+For the full experience, add the following image to your project directory:
-- `lang_penguin.png` - Main mascot image
-- `Penguin.png` - Sidebar mascot image
+- `Penguin.png`

 ## Customization